 Distance Selling exceptions for B2C and B2B in the EU

-Distance Selling Exception B2B: briefly speaking, when it comes to B2B sales via distance selling, the VAT rate of the country of import applies.
+Distance Selling Exception B2B: briefly speaking, when it comes to B2B sales via distance selling, the VAT rate of the country of import applies and there are no registration thresholds (as businesses are registered for VAT and the VAT payment is clear anyways).